 The celebration for this year’s National Distinguished Principals wrapped up Friday evening with an awards banquet at Washington, D.C.’s Capital Hilton Hotel.
 Secretary of Education Arne Duncan delivered congratulatory remarks, and was honored himself with NAESP’s Honorary National Distinguished Principal (NDP) Award.

 “During these tough economic times, somehow principals are doing more with less,” he said.
 “Thank you for the example of service and commitment that you all show.”
 Read more...

 The two-day celebration for this year’s National Distinguished Principals kicked off Thursday evening with a reception at the National Archives in Washington, D.C.

 Hailing from public and private schools around the country, the sixty 2012 National Distinguished Principals (NDPs) dressed to impress, posing for photos at dusk on the steps of the Archives.
 At the reception, sponsored by the U.S. Department of State, principals had the opportunity to meet their fellow honorees and unwind from a day of travel and orientation sessions.
-The NDPs also explored the venerable, marble halls of the Archives, including the Rotunda for the Charters of Freedom, home of the Declaration of Independence, the Constitution, and the Bill of Rights. read more...
+Read more...